brittonlaroche/realm-tensorflow/README.md

 # Machine Learning with MongDB Atlas, Realm & TensorFlow

-The following __"Hands on Lab"__ will allow you to create your first machine learning program with nothing more than a text editor and a browser.
+The following __"Hands-on Lab"__ will allow you to create your first machine learning program with nothing more than a text editor and a browser.
 Depending on your familiarity with MongoDB and basic coding, the lab can be anywhere from 60 to 90 minutes in total.
-I chose MongoDB and Tensorflow for the ease of setup, flexibility and full set of features.
-Buckle up, its a fun ride!
+I chose MongoDB and Tensorflow for the ease of setup, flexibility, and a full set of features.
+Buckle up, it’s a fun ride!
 |Video|
 |---------------------------|
 |[Click here to watch a 7 Minute Video on what you will create](https://youtu.be/aX-PZ6WKHNg)|